MochiTarts/coding-lads-uimpactify/README.md

 1. Right click the root project, and select show in local terminal.
 Alternatively, left click the root project and hit ctrl+alt+t
 2. Type "mvn spring-boot:run"
 3. Wait until you see the giant SPRING logo and it says that your server is up and running, hit ctrl+c to kill it.

+### Running the front-end
+Go to "project-coding-lads\frontend\uimpactify-web"
+With node installed (https://nodejs.org/en/), run:
+1. npm install
+2. npm start
+The first command installs all dependencies.
+The second command runs the react script after which, a new window should open with the website.